parryc/thevoid/templates/zmnebi/verbs.md

 <attn>✎ Derived from AOR, has a preverb</attn>

-Below, each class has two variations, one with ო and one with a different vowel.
+Below, each class has two variations on the ending vowel, one with ო and one with a different vowel.
 This variation is described as "weak" (with ო) or "strong" (without) in Ⓗ.

 **_ვ-class transitive and intransitive_**